surya818/hivemq-edge-test/README.md

 **Test Plan** </br>
 A sample test plan is attached (which consistsa subset of most critical tests ).
-***The Test plan in no means a comprehensive test plan with all scenarios, its only a subset in the context of this assignment.
+***The Test plan in no means a comprehensive test plan with all scenarios, its only a subset to have a fair idea on how tests would look.

 **Sample Test Reports:** </br>
 </br>![image](https://github.com/surya818/HiveMQEdgeTest/assets/7116020/34376cc0-6dc0-4e8c-a16a-afa8f97b65b9)